geanshu/PEMS_Dataset_Process/README.md

 Use `python create_incident_npz.py` to merge the accident data.

-Before you run this code, you need download the accident data from the PEMS CHP Incident system, Just like \Tustin\incident.xlsx.
+Before you run this code, you need download the accident data from the PEMS CHP Incident system, Just like PEMS_Dataset_Process/Tustin/22-01-01_22-01-07/incident/incident.xlsx.

 ## Combine  PEMS dataset with Accident data